 Culture is our making

-In a sense all the different forms of cultural enterprise relate back to this primal thing.
+In a sense, all the different forms of cultural enterprise relate back to this primal thing.
 We make friends, we make decisions, we make dinner, we make love, we make policies and political decisions, we make institutions and governments, we make exquisite metal objects, chairs to sit on, things that work and works of art, we make ephemeral sounds and moving images, we make spaces and buildings, pavilions, landscapes and cities to dwell in.
 Together they constitute our culture of making.

 Ideas are cast through words and writing.
-So Cass Culture engages with how we make history and theory, how we construe the cultural landscapes we live in, how we give voice to our values.
+So Culture engages with how we make history and theory, how we construe the cultural landscapes we live in, how we give voice to our values.
 It is not an armchair discipline.
 We make ideas where we find them: in the archives and museums, out in the city and back on the streets, in the myriad places where people live their lives.

 Sir Ken Robinson famously argues that our current educational system is designed to squash creative talent.
 Cities like London provide an antidote: they foster creativity; they brim with variety.
 So we use London as our library, the city as our seminar room.
-Indeed the inspiration for Cass Culture as a ‘culture’ is London because London is both a world city and a world within a city.
+Indeed the inspiration for Culture at our School as a ‘culture’ is London because London is both a world city and a world within a city.
 We have the biggest collection of cultural resources our doorstep, from actual treasures to a diversity of people to an abundance of ecologies; from world heritage sites to circus fleas, bell foundries to opera houses, nearly three hundred museums and as many again libraries, twice as many galleries and named localities, not to mention all the extraordinary artefacts, buildings, artworks, folk, events and situations we encounter every day.

 In 2012 we began building a Faculty-wide programme called CCS (Critical and Contextual Studies) to complement the design studios.
 The specific curriculum and teaching delivery remains firmly under the wing of the seven subject clusters but our undergraduate programme now shares a common structure in things like learning outcomes, resources, study skills, timetable, and assessment types, weblearn and online submissions through Turnitin (summarised in our Handbook Cass Writing).
 In September 2014 our shared framework allowed us to launch our unique invention, the ‘Dissertation Studio’, twenty-four of them, all of which were open to final year undergraduate students across the Faculty.
 Students could choose to work with someone from their subject area or any of the other discipline.
 They did both in equal quantities.
-(Archive of Dissertation Studios)
+See: Archive of Dissertation Studios.